A stormy Thursday evening leaves outages, some damage reported

 Ameren Illinois has activated its Emergency Operations Center (EOC) to coordinate power restoration efforts.

+As of 5 a.m.
+June 1 Ameren reported 295 outages in Scott County, Mo and 105 outages in Perry County, Illinois.

+Gibson Electric reported that crews were making good progress at 6 a.m.
+There were 5 outage locations affecting 52 members.
+Four of the outage locations are in Obion County.

-Ameren Illinois crews worked throughout the afternoon and will continue to work this evening to restore power to customers impacted by severe thunderstorms in southern Illinois today.
+Ameren Illinois crews worked throughout the night to restore power to customers impacted by severe thunderstorms in southern Illinois and Missouri.
 At the peak, approximately 13,800 customers had lost power due to the storms.
-As of 9:30 p.m., the outage count had been reduced to approximately 3,000.
+As of 9:30 p.m., the outage count had been reduced to about 3,000.
 Ameren Illinois activated its Emergency Operations Center at 1:30 p.m. to coordinate response efforts.
 Approximately 300 Ameren Illinois workers and contractor crew members are engaged in restoration.

 Unofficial storm reports according to the National Weather Service: Unconfirmed tornado in Union County, IL and Cape Girardeau, MO around 7:50 p.m.

-After this morning’s round of storms, the atmosphere is rapidly becoming conducive for severe weather that includes hail up to 2” in diameter, winds up to 70 MPH, and isolated tornadoes.
+After Thursday morning’s round of storms, the atmosphere was rapidly becoming conducive for severe weather that includes hail up to 2 inches in diameter, winds up to 70 MPH, and isolated tornadoes.

-Most of the severe weather will move out of the area by 9 p.m.
+Most of the severe weather will moved out of the area by 9 p.m.

-Temperatures will continue to be warm and muggy.
-Lows by morning will only be in the middle 60s far north to lower 70s south.
+Temperatures were warm and muggy.
+Lows by morning are only in the middle 60s far north to lower 70s south.

-During the afternoon hours, as the atmosphere heats up, scattered storms will begin to develop.
-At the same time, an area of stronger winds in the mild levels will move across the area.
-This will provide the needed ingredients for severe storms to develop.
+During the afternoon hours, as the atmosphere heated up, scattered storms began to develop.
+At the same time, an area of stronger winds in the mild levels moved across the area.
+This provided the needed ingredients for severe storms to develop.

-The greatest threat with these storms will be hail up to the size of golf balls and winds over 70 miles per hour.

-If any storm can develop along the outflow boundary, then there would be an increased chance for a tornado or two.

 Friday will be partly cloudy hot and humid.
 There will be a slight chance of thunderstorms.
 Highs will reach the lower 90s with heat index values approaching 100 degrees.